-A1.3.1 After 20 years of dry storage, the fast neutron fluence at the interior of the DCSS is typically on the order of 10^{14} n/cm2 and the cumulative gamma dose is on the order of 10^{9} rad.
-The radiation shielding within a DCSS absorbs and attenuates neutrons and decreases the exposure levels and the potential damage to the materials of the exterior components but, in general, at this fluence level the effects on materials of interest are small.
-These levels of neutron fluence could potentially have some effects on mechanical properties of steels.
+A1.3.1 After 20 years of dry storage, the fast neutron fluence at the interior of the DCSS is typically on the order of $10^{14}$ n/cm and the cumulative gamma dose is on the order of $10^{9}$ rad.
+The radiation shielding within a DCSS absorbs neutrons and decreases the exposure levels and the potential damage to the materials of the exterior components but, in general, at this fluence level the effects on materials of interest are small.
+These levels of neutron fluence could potentially have some effects on mechanical properties of steels, but not for any austenitic materials.
 The ferritic materials would require at least several orders of magnitude greater neutron fluence to have any significant effect on mechanical properties (8) and the effects would be limited to those on impact properties, that is, on either on the upper-shelf energy absorption or on the transition temperature behaviors.
-On the other hand, for any austenitic materials, the effect are nil for the fluence levels of interest.